Benefitfocus (NASDAQ:BNFT) Stock Rating Lowered by StockNews.com

-StockNews.com downgraded shares of Benefitfocus (NASDAQ:BNFT – Get Rating) from a buy rating to a hold rating in a research report sent to investors on Thursday.
+StockNews.com lowered shares of Benefitfocus (NASDAQ:BNFT – Get Rating) from a buy rating to a hold rating in a research note published on Thursday.

-Other equities analysts have also issued research reports about the stock.
-Piper Sandler lowered shares of Benefitfocus from an overweight rating to a neutral rating and decreased their price target for the company from $16.00 to $9.00 in a report on Wednesday, June 22nd.
-William Blair reissued a market perform rating on shares of Benefitfocus in a research note on Thursday, August 4th.
+BNFT has been the topic of several other reports.
+William Blair reissued a market perform rating on shares of Benefitfocus in a research report on Thursday, August 4th.
+Piper Sandler cut Benefitfocus from an overweight rating to a neutral rating and dropped their target price for the stock from $16.00 to $9.00 in a research report on Wednesday, June 22nd.

 Hedge Funds Weigh In On Benefitfocus